jameshughes89/cs102/src/site/topic25.rst

 * We've already discussed this a few times already in the context of an ordered bag and binary search tree
     * `Comparable defines a natural ordering <https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/Comparable.html>`_

-    * `Comparator defines an unnatural ordering <https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/Comparator.html>`_
+* We may also want to have more complex orderings of things
     * For example, comparing things based on multiple values
     * I like to sort my music by artist and year
+    * `Comparator defines an unnatural ordering <https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/Comparator.html>`_

 Sticking With Numbers